shanngray/agentic_graysky/tests/README.md

 1. Create test files in the appropriate directory
 2. Follow the naming convention `test_*.py`
 3. Implement tests using the `unittest` framework
 4. Run the tests to verify they work as expected

+## Troubleshooting

+If tests fail with import errors:
+- Ensure `PYTHONPATH` includes the project root
+- Verify that `conftest.py` is correctly setting up the environment
+- Check if the test runner is finding the correct test files